 One of my favorite guilty pleasures is pasta with parmesan-cream sauce, usually called Alfredo.
 Some Alfredo sauce recipes call for cream, others not.
 I like both versions.
 Kids tend to enjoy the creamier style like this.

 While it's very simple to make, the key to making great pasta Alfredo is using top quality ingredients.
-Real Parmigiano-Reggiano cheese is a must, as is high-quality pasta and butter.
+Real Parmigiano-Reggiano cheese is a must, as is high-quality pasta, cream and butter.

 You can use any type of pasta you'd like with the recipe, I just happen to like hearty pappardelle.

 This dish can be made in a matter of minutes: no longer than it takes to cook the pasta, so make sure you have all the ingredients prepped and ready to go before you cook the pasta.

 1 lb. top-quality dried pasta such as pappardelle

 1 cup grated Parmigiano-Reggiano cheese, plus more to pass at the table.